ktnlvr/ktnlvr.dev/content/design/ezd6/index.md

 ## Why are light rules important?

 They prevent designing around it.
 One prime example for me are unbalanced encounters, often resulting in an *unexpected TPK (total party kill)*.
-Here, *unexpected* meaning not arising from the world the game is set in and players' underestimating a monster's power, but from the DM failing to estimate the danger within the system. *Not the game world, the system.*
+Here, *unexpected* meaning not arising from the world the game is set in and players' underestimating a monster's power, but from the DM failing to estimate the danger within the system. *Not within the game world, within the system.*

 This comes with a presupposition the DM is supposed to juggle the system's parameters in just the right way to not destroy all players at once.
 Balancing shifts from an issue of tailoring the game for the players, to marrying your critical path to the game's frame.
 This is the process I want to avoid.